Last Updated on October 6, 2021 by Anne-Marie

-Make some Easy Edamame Hummus for your next get together with friends.
+Make this easy edamame hummus recipe for your next get together with friends.
 Since it’s green, it’s perfect for St Patrick’s Day parties.

 This edamame hummus dip is a good source protein not only from the edamame, but from liquid egg whites.

 Don't worry that the egg isn’t cooked!
 That’s because you use pasteurized liquid egg whites right from a carton, not an egg.

 Serve this edamame hummus recipe as a party appetizer with gluten free tortilla chips.

 If you’re not gluten free, bagel or pita chips would be delicious way to serve this homemade edamame hummus at your party.

 Veggie sticks are another wholesome party appetizer alternative.